Arranging doctoral education activities

 Application for funding

 Activities that are arranged outside the doctoral programmes may apply for funding from the Course and programme committee.
 Application is done according to the instructions on Applying for funding of doctoral education activities.
+Funding by the Board of doctoral education for activities other than courses is provided only for KI doctoral students.

 Once your application has been approved you can proceed with the announcement of the activity.